Rodman Library Offers Book Clubs for All Ages

 Here's a look at future book club selections:

-The TEEN BOOK CLUB, for teens 12 to 18, will meet at 4 p.m. on the third Tuesday of each month through June.
+For teens 12 to 18, the Teen Book Club meets at 4 p.m. on the third Wednesday of each month.
 Registration is required at attend.

 Future selections include: